-Many homeowners are acquainted with central air conditioners and furnaces, but don’t forget about other options such as ductless mini-splits.
+Many homeowners are acquainted with central air conditioners.

 Mini-split systems are a type of ductless heating and cooling.
 In place of delivering conditioned air to the total house through a network of air ducts, they heat and cool one room at a time.
 This delivers more advanced temperature control, enhancing comfort and energy efficiency.